rosen-bridge/contract/README.md

 5. **X-Cleanup NFT:** This token is the cleanup service identifier.
 Different cleanup services are available for each registered chain, responsible for eliminating older, unused boxes, which may potentially involve fraudulent activity.

 6. **Watcher Identifier Token (WID Token):** After a volunteer locks their RSN tokens, they receive X-RWT tokens as well as a newly issued token that serves as their unique watcher identifier.
 A watcher may possess multiple X-RWT tokens, allowing them to concurrently create various reports for a chain.
-However, the WID Token is a unique token assigned to each watcher, which they must utilize to authenticate actions like new report generation, reward receipt, or X-RWT token redemption (we may decide to use a set of WID tokens to handle the concurrency, but it won't damage its uniqueness concept).
+However, the WID Token is a unique token assigned to each watcher, which they must utilize to authenticate actions like new report generation, reward receipt, or X-RWT token redemption.
+Despite its uniqueness, it's minted in three instances.
+To mitigate the risk of watcher wallet exposure, the watcher employs only one of these tokens for routine watcher operations, but the watcher is required to use at least two of them for lock or unlock actions (the watcher owner has the option to store two WID tokens in a separate secure wallet).

 ### Contracts